mjml/cidrcompressor/README.md

 However, when too many of these accumulate under a block, the entire block is banned.
 Here, the 104.140.62.0/26 block (64 addresses) and the 104.206.200.0/25 block (128 addresses) were each found from just 3 examples.

+The decision to aggregate address into a block is made using thresholds, given for each prefix length.

+A good starting set of these for mail relays is given in main.cpp.
+You'd have to modify the source and recompile if you want more sensitivity or more specificity.

+I have reached my goal with this project and so it will likely not receive updates or maintenance in the future.